lichaosg/word-search/README.md

 # word-search
-Search the word you want with all the relevant words in your mind
+Search the word you want with all the relevant words in your mind.